 - (Optional) In Advanced Properties, create a custom access denied error message that displays when user authentication fails.
 You can use up to 4000 characters, which are about 650 words.
 If you want to send users to another page, in the Custom Error Link URL text box, enter the URL link address.
 In the Custom Error Link text box, enter the text to describe the custom error link.
 This text is the link.
 If you leave this text box blank, the word Continue displays as the link.

 - Click Next to review the rules and then click Save.

 What to do next

 Create additional rules, if necessary.

 After all the rules are created, order the rules in the list as to how they are applied.
-If the Workspace ONE app is used to access Workspace ONE and other resources, make sure that the Workspace ONE app is the first rule in the list.

 The edited policy rules take effect immediately.